 Termite Damage Control Cost

 There are two things one has to consider when dealing with the termite damage cost.
-The primary cost is about the damage caused by the wooden furniture and structure.
+The primary cost is the damage caused by the wooden furniture and structure.
 The secondary cost is the treatment of the areas where the nests of the termites are located.
 Both costs are important because you also need to control the termites so that there would be no further damage to the structure.

 The cost of the treatment will be computed based on the area being treated.
 Chemical or fumigation extermination is more expensive than bait or heat extermination.
 For larger areas, it would be more expensive and costly.
 The computation for the cost of the termite damage control cost is based on the suggestion of the National Pest Association Management.